 Jaye Marie Green, 25, from Fort Lauderdale, Florida has four Top 10-finishes and 26 Top 25-finishes in her five-year LPGA career.
 Green, who turned pro out of high school, won the 2011 South Atlantic Amateur (Sally) Championship and was a member of the victorious 2011 U.S. Junior Solheim Cup team.
 In 2018, Green sank the third-most eagles on tour (11) and she’s the first player to earn medalist honors twice at the LPGA Final Qualifying Tournament by winning in 2013 and 2016.

 J.T.
 Poston, 25, is a rising star who turned professional in 2015 and earned his PGA TOUR card in 2017.
-Born in Hickory, North Carolina, Poston played collegiate golf at Western Carolina University and has four Top 10-finishes in his young PGA TOUR career, including a T7 finish at the 2019 Desert Classic — and his first PGA TOUR win at the Wyndham Championship in August 2019.
+Born in Hickory, North Carolina, Poston played collegiate golf at Western Carolina University.
+He’s had four Top-10 finishes in his young PGA TOUR career — including a T7 finish at the 2019 Desert Classic — and his first PGA TOUR win at the Wyndham Championship in August 2019.

 Marina Alex, 28, has 17 Top 10-finishes in her LPGA career, including a breakthrough win at the 2018 Cambia Portland Classic thanks in part to firing a career-low 62 (-10) in round one.
 The Wayne, New Jersey native and 2015 inductee to the Vanderbilt University Hall of Fame was a two-time SEC Player of the Year in college and has topped $2.3 million in career earnings.